alkaitagi/INNO-F21-DOE/Lab 1 & 2/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Mount the virtual environment and install the packages.

 ```bash
 python -m venv venv